occopus/docs/sphinx/source/user-doc-createinfra.rst

   ``endpoint``
     The endpoint (url) of the Azure interface, e.g. https://management.azure.com ``resource_group``
     The resource group to allocate Azure resources in.
+You can use a new resource group, or an existing one.
+The list of existing resource groups can be queried from the `Azure Portal <https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups>`_.
   ``location``
     The location where the resources should be allocated, e.g. francecentral.
+The Azure command line client can be used to query the list of usable location: ``az account list-locations -o table`` (for usable names, see the "Name" row of the table).
   ``vm_size``
     The size of the VM to allocate, e.g. Standard_DS1_v2.
+The Azure command line client can use used to query the list of available VM sizes: ``az vm list-sizes --location <location>``, enter the value of the "name" key for the desired VM size in the list.
   ``publisher``
     The image publisher's name, e.g. Canonical.
+One can use the Azure command line client to get the list of images: ``az vm image list``.
+The output of this command contains the values which should be used for ``publisher``, ``offer``, ``sku`` and ``version``.
   ``offer``
     The published name of the image, e.g. UbuntuServer.
   ``sku``